ivo-toby/gpt-notes-to-tasks/README.md

 # Daily Notes AI Summarization

 This Python script is a note summarizer that processes daily, weekly, and meeting notes.
-It uses the OpenAI API to summarize notes and identify tasks.
+It uses the OpenAI API (gpt4o-mini) to summarize notes and identify tasks.
+It can also extract action items and add them to the Apple Reminders App.
+Last but not least; it's able to extract learnings from a separate file and autogenerate tags for each of the learnings.
+Learnings are stored individually in a separate folder.
 The script accepts several command-line arguments to customize its behavior.

 ## What does it do?